highfidelity/hifi_tests/tests/engine/interaction/pick/collision/myavatar/test.md

 ## Preconditions
 - In an empty region of a domain with editing rights.
-- Physics engine is loaded.
-- Tester's avatar is not moving.

 ## Steps
 Press 'n' key to advance step by step